Dog encounters while traveling can leave as big of an impression on us as a new dish or attraction. Here we have over 20 wonderful stories.

 Or Soi, the rescued street dog in Thailand who we cared for around the clock for four days when he became extremely ill and the vets were all closed.
 Oh and the blind Dachshund in Mexico who didn’t let his sight loss stop him from playing with his doggy siblings.
 I could go on but suffice it to say that caring for these dogs fills my heart and makes me happy that I can ease the mind of their owners when they go away.

-I’m a proud dog person and meeting some during my trips really excites me.
+I’m a proud dog person and having dog encounters while traveling really excites me.
 It’s true that they’re man’s best friend, they give happiness, comfort, and surprisingly guide you in your adventure.
 This was the case of my trip to Sagada where I got to meet the local dogs.

-I’ve met a lot in almost every part of the area that we went to, in the coffee shop, in the mountains, and in the market.
+I’ve met a lot of dogs in almost every part of the area that we went to; in the coffee shop, in the mountains, and in the market.
 There was this one cute little dog that guided us from the jump off point of Echo Valley in Sagada all the way to the Hanging Coffins.
 He patiently waited for us every time we stopped walking.
-It was amazing to know that he fully knows the place; of where to turn and where to stop.
+It was amazing to know that he fully knew the place; of where to turn and where to stop.
 He should definitely apply as a tourist guide!

 A few years back, I was traveling extensively throughout the Caucasus and I was embarking on a super long day trip from Tbilisi to Kazbegi, in the north of the country.
 I am a huge animal lover and was really missing my dog during these travels, so I was delighted when we pulled off to check out a random monastery in the middle of nowhere because the religious sight was surrounded by adorable pups!